Sstobo/inhab/README.md

 Things I got stuck on:

+Just as im about to submit I see I have broken my side bar on my journal page.
 I couldnt figure out how to differentiate between the single blog post and the single product page.
 My search bar is a plug-in.
 I need to review my JS notes and complete my own version.
 I didn't budget time for the adventure single posts.